BioinfoHKUSurgery/Bioinfo-Workshop-2024/6-MachineLearning.md

 Using the ```plotVar``` function and ```rgl``` package, can you identify the 8 genes with high positive correlation with NB and RMS tumors (component 2)?

-Is there any way you can make an improved model with a higher AUC by tuning the parameters in a different way ?
+Is there any way you can make an improved model for individual components 1 and 2 with a higher AUC by tuning the parameters in a different way ?
+Does this improved model identify more tumour specific genes in the heatmap?

 *(hint: in the help tab of R Studio type ```tune.splsda``` to find a list of parameter  that can be modified )*